tableau/server-client-python/docs/samples.md

 python samples/publish_workbook.py -h
 ```

-You might see that you need to enter a server address, a user name, and a file path for the workbook that you want to
+You will see that you need to enter a file path for the workbook that you want to publish.
-publish.

 ## Samples list